-In addition, there were more than 800 attacks (e.g. arson attacks) on refugee accommodation facilities in Germany in 2015.
+In addition, there were more than 2200 attacks (e.g. arson attacks) on asylum seeker accommodation facilities in Germany between 2015 and 2017.

 Apart from gender-specific violence, racist violence also has a strong presence in the lives of refugees.
 This is especially true for adolescents.